TheOrangeOne/hostblocker/README.md

 - give sources nicknames to provide easier access
 - add optional default sources
 - clean up code and write documentation cause watching game of thrones and programming does not result in clean code
-- come up with a way to maintain the state of the hostsfile (keep existing entries not in a source) and still be able to update sources then instead of deleting/appending to the hostsfile overwrite entirely [x]

 # testing